 Because of potential damage to floors and carpets, rollerblades, scooters, wheeled shoes and similar items may only be used outdoors.

 Students are encouraged to personalize their rooms with decorations.
-In doing so, masking tape, pins and thumbtacks may be used as adhesives, but nails, duct tape, adhesive hooks, and scotch tape should not be used due to possible damage to the room.
+In doing so, masking tape, pins and thumbtacks may be used as adhesives, but nails, duct tape, and scotch tape should not be used due to possible damage to the room.
+Adhesive hooks (i.e. 3M Command-branded or others) may be used to hang items.
+Keep in mind that you may be responsible for wall damage incurred with removal of such hooks.
 Decorative lights should be unplugged if you are not in the room.
 No decorations should hang from ceilings or raceways.
 Questions about room decorations should be directed to the Complex Director.

 During the holiday season, students may not have natural trees or wreaths in their room due to the potential fire hazard.
 Indoor lights which are UL approved may be used.
 Indoor lights may not be wrapped around metal surfaces, bed frames, or any lofts.

 Student room doors and rooms windows in residence halls are considered "private living space".
 If an item is posted on a student room door or room window that targets a specific individual in a harmful, harassing, or intimidating manner, the resident will be asked to remove it.
 If an item is posted that is generally discriminatory or distasteful, a dialogue between the student and the Complex Director will occur.